nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to **list persons (UC1)**.
 2. ContaX displays a list of persons.
 3. User requests to delete a person.
-4. User enters details to delete person.
+4. User selects the person to delete.
 5. ContaX deletes the person.
 6. ContaX displays a message indicating that the person was successfully deleted.
     Use case ends.